 - Maintain your operative dressing, loosen bandage if swelling of the foot and ankle occurs. - It is normal for the knee to bleed and swell following surgery.
-If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing. - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply waterproof Band-Aids over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry for the first 7 days following surgery - you may shower by placing a large plastic bag over your brace beginning the day after surgery.
-NO immersion of the operative leg (i.e.: bath or pool). - Please keep steri-strips in place. - Please do not place any ointments lotions or creams on the incisions. - After 7-10 days, you can begin to get the incision wet in the shower (water and soap lightly run over the incision and pat dry).
+If blood soaks onto the ACE bandage, do not become alarmed, reinforce with additional dressing. - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply waterproof Band-Aids over incisions and change daily. - Please keep steri-strips in place if they are present. - To avoid infection, keep surgical incisions clean and dry for the first 7 days following surgery you may shower by placing a large plastic bag over your brace beginning the day after surgery.
+NO immersion of the operative leg (i.e.: bath or pool). - Please do not place any ointments lotions or creams on the incisions. - Once the sutures are removed 7-10 days post operatively you can begin to get the incision wet in the shower (let water and soap run over the incision and pat dry).
 NO immersion in a bath until given approval by our office.